 Please do not reshelve books.
 The Library staff will take care of this for you.
 Please leave books on the study tables or carrels or place them on the book trucks provided on each floor.

 An elevator has been installed in the main building for use by the Library staff and patrons who have special needs.
 If you or someone else needs assistance, please speak with a member of the Library staff or a student assistant at the Circulation Desk.

 We ask that you observe these rules and those listed below.
 Any violations of the rules and policies of the Library may result in a revocation of your library privileges.
 Thank you for your cooperation.

-A very important feature of the Library facility is the upgrade of the on-line system.
-The cataloged holdings of the Library are available via the Sirsi Dynix System on public computer terminals located on each floor of the building.
-Also, the holdings are available via the Internet on the World Wide Web page of the school at www.hchc.edu.
+A very important feature of the Library facility is the upgrade of the online system.
+The cataloged holdings of the Library are available via the Sirsi Dynix-Enterprise System on public computer terminals located in the building.
+The online catalogue is also available online here.

-If you have questions regarding any of these features of the system, please speak with a member of the Library staff.
-For help in using the system, please consult the online tutorial for the Catalog Guide posted on the Library's webpage.
+For help in using the system, please speak with a member of the Library staff or consult the online tutorial for the Catalog Guide posted on the Library’s webpage.

 Faculty, staff, and students may check-out books from the Library if they have a valid school ID.
 Books can only be renewed with a current ID card.
 If you do not have your ID card with you, you may leave your books at the Circulation Desk and retrieve your card.
 No one is allowed to use another person’s ID card to check out books.
 Books are circulated to students for a period of 28 days.

 Books may be renewed (either online or at the Circulation Desk) unless a hold has been placed on the item by another patron.
 Again, books can only be renewed with a current ID card.
 Books may not be renewed over the telephone.